Stephen Churm

 Stephen Andrew Churm (born 16 July 1954) is an Australian sailor.
 He was selected to represent Australia at the 2012 Summer Paralympics in sailing.
 He did not medal at the 2012 Games.

 Personal

-Churm was born on 16 July 1954, and is from the Sydney area in New South Wales.
+Churm was born on 16 July 1954, and is from Sydney, New South Wales.
 He has left-sided Klumpke palsy as a result of a torn brachial plexus during birth.

 Churm is married and has three children.
-As of 2012, he lives in Como West, New South Wales and is retired.
+As of 2012, he lives in Como West and is retired.

 Sailing

 Churm is a sailor, and is a member of the Rushcutters Bay based Sailability Rushcutters Bay Yacht Club.
 As of 2012, he had a sailing scholarship with the New South Wales Institute of Sport.